MbqIIB/DevOps-Milestone3/README.md

 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/1.gif)

 #### The ability to monitor the deployed application (using at least 2 metrics) and send alerts using email or SMS (e.g., smtp, mandrill, twilio).
 An alert can be sent based on some predefined rule.

 We are using Twilio service to send the SMS when an alert is raised.
-Twilio has extended their API for Node.js such that we could oncorporate it in our application.
-We are monotoring CPU usage and triggering an alert as soon as the monotoring code detects a spike in the CPU usage value above 60%.
-As a second metric, we are also keeping track of the memory usage.
-We are triggering the alert on a threshold of 90% memory usage.
+Twilio's Node.js has been incorporate in our application.
+For the metrics, we chose the below two criteria:

+1. CPU usage - Alert would be triggered when the code detects a spike in CPU usage above 60%
+2. High memory usage -  Alert would be triggered on high memory usage exceeding a predefined threshold of 90%.

 ![Screencast](https://github.com/shivamgulati1991/DevOps-Milestone3/blob/master/Screens/1.gif)